This post was last updated on: Wednesday, January 1, 2020

 Diablo 1 & 2 had something unique.
 Eerie dungeon settings and creatures leaping out of the dark made things so intense, you had to stop and wipe the sweat off your palms.

 Din’s Curse brings that intensity back from the dead.
 In this game, you venture through layers of dungeon levels when you battle enemies that jump out of the shadows.
-The graphics are dated, but the gameplay is on par with other epic ARPGs like Diablo when it comes to loot and action.
+The graphics are dated, but the gameplay is on par with Diablo when it comes to loot and adventure.

 The game features a robust class system, which means you can choose from seven classes that each have three skill trees.
 Or you can select a hybrid class and combine two skill trees for even more powerful punches.